shoaibk-dev/.com/content/post/build-Sequel-Pro-from-source-in-XCode-10.md

 image: "/images/2018/09/sequelpro.jpeg"
 ---

-Sequel Pro is great GUI MySQL tool in macOS (it's open source and of course totally free) !
+Sequel Pro is a great GUI MySQL tool in macOS (it's open source and of course totally FREE) !

-But from last year, their automated build system has been broken, so the versions is outdated :
+But from last year, their automated build system has been broken, so their built versions are outdated :

 - Stable version 1.1.2 (Apr 3, 2016)
 - Nightly version 3477d22387 (Sep 6, 2017)

 Even their codebase bas been updated every week but we can't use the latest build within a lot of bugfixes.
-So here is the guide to build from source using XCode 10
+So here is the guide to build SequelPro from source using XCode 10

 **Step 1 : Clone source code**